Cross-Chain NFT Portfolio: Three NFT Models, One View (2026)

 Cross-Chain NFT Portfolio: Three NFT Models, One View

-"NFT" is a single word for three unrelated machines: a contract+tokenId on EVM, a Merkle-tree entry behind an indexer on Solana, an inscribed satoshi in a UTXO on Bitcoin.
+What makes a cross-chain NFT portfolio uniquely hard is that "NFT" is one word for three unrelated machines with no shared identifier: a contract plus tokenId on EVM, a Merkle-tree entry behind an indexer on Solana, an inscribed satoshi in a UTXO on Bitcoin.
 A portfolio that assumes one model silently drops the other two.
-This guide is the cross-model NFT problem.
+This guide is the cross-model NFT identity and discovery problem, the NFT-specific face of the broader multi-wallet aggregation challenge.

-- No shared identifier — each NFT keeps its native identity; don't flatten to one ID scheme.
+- There is no shared identifier, so each NFT keeps its native identity; don't flatten to one ID scheme.

-- Aggregation is a discovery + identity problem, not a multi-marketplace feed.
+- Aggregation is a discovery and identity problem, not a multi-marketplace feed.

-- Tax is per item, per jurisdiction, unchanged by chain — aggregation just supplies the complete, correctly-identified set.
+- Tax is per item and per jurisdiction, unchanged by chain; aggregation just supplies the complete, correctly-identified set.

 Three machines, one word